xujihui1985/xujihui1985.github.io/_posts/2014-05-17-pointer-in-cplusplus.md

 	- a list of the resources your're using
 3. Shared access to an object on the free store
 	- with no single owner

-### Member variable, lifetime tied to the class

-- old school: destructor of the class deletes the object
--